FoalTS/foal/docs/docs/tutorials/real-world-example-with-react/12-file-upload.md

 }
 ```

 Then create the directory `assets/images/profiles/uploaded` where the profile images will be uploaded.
+Download the default profile image [here](./assets/default.png) and place it in the `assets/images/profiles` folder with the name `default.png`.

 You are ready to create the controller.
 Generate a new one.